stealthfox98/StealthFox98/README.md

 - 👋 Hi, I’m @StealthFox98
-- 👀 I’m interested in geoscience and software development
+- 👀 I’m interested in data analysis, databases and AI techniques
-- 🌱 I’m currently learning Java and JS.
-Will re-learn C, C++ and Python to manipulate large amount of data.
+- 🌱 I'm re-learning Python from scratch, as I want a solid coding foundation.
-- 💞️ I’m looking to collaborate on software development companies for the energy industry
+- 💞️ I’m looking to collaborate with anyone on data analysis, databases and AI
-- 📫 How to reach me: already got my Twitter!
+- 📫 How to reach me: already got my Twitter at the top!

 <!---
 StealthFox98/StealthFox98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.